phpwomen/pages/_posts/2017-04-14-phpwomen-goes-to-slack.md

 ---
 <div id="js_2v" class="_5pbx userContent" data-ft="{&quot;tn&quot;:&quot;K&quot;}">

 In an effort to streamline our communication channels, we are using Slack (chat platform).
-Please go to https://phpwomen.signup.team for an auto invite to the team.
+Please go to <a href="https://phpwomen.signup.team/">https://phpwomen.signup.team</a> for an auto invite to the team.

 We look forward to seeing you there!